Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 From Avogadro's law, for example, it follows that under the same conditions, 1 liter of hydrogen and 1 liter of oxygen contain the same number of molecules, although their sizes vary greatly.

-The volume occupied by 1 mole of any gas under normal conditions (n.s.) is 22.4 liters and is called molar volume gas(Vm).
+The volume that occupies 1 mole of any gas under normal conditions (n.s.) is 22.4 liters and is called molar volume of gas(Vm).

 • normal temperature = 0°C or 273 K;

-From the first corollary of Avogadro’s law it follows that, for example, 1 mole of hydrogen (2 g) and 1 mole of oxygen (32 g) occupy the same volume, equal to 22.4 liters at ground level.
+From the first consequence of Avogadro's law it follows that, for example, 1 mole of hydrogen (2 g) and 1 mole of oxygen (32 g) occupy the same volume, equal to 22.4 liters at n.o.

 Knowing V m, you can find the volume of any quantity (ν) and any mass (m) of gas:

-Typical problem 1: What is the volume at no. occupies 10 moles of gas?
+Typical task 1: What is the volume at n.o.s. occupies 10 moles of gas?

-Typical problem 2: What is the volume at no. takes up 16 g of oxygen?
+Typical task 2: What is the volume at n.o.s. takes 16 g of oxygen?

-Knowing the gas density (ρ=m/V) at normal conditions, we can calculate the molar mass of this gas: M=22.4·ρ
+Knowing the density of the gas (ρ=m/V) at n.o., we can calculate the molar mass of this gas: M=22.4 ρ

-Typical task 3: Determine the relative density of carbon dioxide compared to hydrogen and air.
+Sample problem 3: Determine the relative density of carbon dioxide from hydrogen and air.

 Solution:

-Task 2.
-Calculate the mass of one molecule of ozone and an argon atom.
+Task 2 .
+Calculate the mass of one ozone molecule and an argon atom.

 Solution:

-Task 3.
-What is the volume at standard conditions? occupies 2 moles of methane.
+Task 3 .
+What is the volume at n.o. occupies 2 moles of methane.

 Solution:

-Task 4.
-Determine the density and relative density of carbon monoxide (IV) from hydrogen, methane and air.
+Task 4 .
+Determine the density and relative density of carbon monoxide (IV) for hydrogen, methane and air.

 Solution: